kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@incollection{kurakin2018adversarial,
+  title={Adversarial examples in the physical world},
+  author={Kurakin, Alexey and Goodfellow, Ian J and Bengio, Samy},
+  booktitle={Artificial intelligence safety and security},
+  pages={99--112},
+  year={2018},
+  publisher={Chapman and Hall/CRC}
+}
 ```

 21. Wang SY, Wang O, Zhang R, Owens A, Efros AA.
 CNN-generated images are surprisingly easy to spot for now.
 In: Proc. of the IEEE Conf. on Computer Vision and Pattern Recognition (CVPR).
 2020.
 8692−8701.

+Kurakin, A., Goodfellow, I. J., & Bengio, S. (2018).
+Adversarial examples in the physical world.
+In Artificial intelligence safety and security (pp. 99-112).
+Chapman and Hall/CRC.

 Link : https://arxiv.org/abs/1912.11035